A Phase-field Model for Apoptotic Cell Death: Numerical Simulations

-Comparing Figure \ref{fig:higher_reaction_rate_varied_beta_max} ($\beta=5.0$) with Figure \ref{fig:higher_reaction_rate} ($\beta=1.5$), we see that the use of $\beta=5.0$ results in an increased number of nucleation sites and no fragmentation taking place.
-Furthermore, when compared to Figure \ref{fig:finger_formation} ($\beta=1.5$, $k_{1}=0.9$, and $k_{2}=10.0$) nucleation can be seen in both simulations.
-However, finger formation is only present in Figure \ref{fig:finger_formation} and fragmentation is not present in either simulation.
-Therefore, nucleation and fragmentation are not solely dependent on the value of $\beta$ and can depend on the relationship between $\beta$, $k_{1}$, and $k_{2}$.
-Moreover finger formation will also further be influenced by $\tilde{\epsilon}$

-For $\beta=2.0$ (Figure \ref{fig:higher_reaction_rate_varied_beta}) we observe both nucleations and fragmentations are present.
-At the time point of $\bar{t}=2.88$ the number of fragments are greater and the nucleations are not well defined.
-However, as phase separation progresses and at $\bar{t}=5.28$ large, well defined nucleation sites are observed.
+Comparing Figure~\ref{fig:higher_reaction_rate_varied_beta_max} ($\ell_{2}=5.0$) with Figure~\ref{fig:higher_reaction_rate} ($\ell_{2}=1.5$), we see that the use of $\ell_{2}=5.0$ results in an increased number of nucleation sites and no fragmentation taking place.
+Furthermore, when compared to Figure~\ref{fig:finger_formation} ($\ell_{2}=1.5$, $\ell_{r}^{\varphi}=960$, $\ell_{r}^{\sigma}=1.27$ and $k_{2}=10.0$) nucleation can be seen in both simulations.
+However, finger formation is only present in Figure~\ref{fig:finger_formation}, and fragmentation is not present in either simulation.
+For $\ell_{2}=2.0$ (Figure~\ref{fig:higher_reaction_rate_varied_beta}), we observe that both nucleations and fragmentations are present.
+At the time point of $\bar{t}=2.88$, the number of fragments is greater, and the nucleations are not well defined.
+However, as phase separation progresses and at $\bar{t}=5.28$, large, well-defined nucleation sites are observed.
 Indicating that nucleations and fragments can coexist and fragments can transition into nucleations through phase separation.